-Any person (DP staff and Port Users) who causes or becomes aware of an environmental incident that has occurred on or within DP facilities must report it immediately.
+Any person (DP staff and Port Users) who causes or becomes aware of an environmental incident that has occurred on or within DP facilities must report it immediately to Darwin Port.
 Environmental Incident Report Forms are available from the DP webpage.
 Port users should also have their own incident procedures.

-All people within the Northern Territory (including Darwin Harbour) are subject to the mandatory reporting requirements of Section 14 of the Waste Management and Pollution Control Act.
-Where this applies reporting must be made to the Northern Territory Environment Protection Authority in accordance with this section.
-A 24 hr Pollution Hotline 1800 064 567 is available to make such reports.
+All people within the Northern Territory are subject to the mandatory reporting requirements of Section 14 of the Waste Management and Pollution Control Act.
+Where this applies reporting must be made to the Northern Territory Environment Protection Authority in accordance with this section and the time requirements specified.
+A 24 hr Pollution Hotline 1800 064 567 is available to make such reports to NT EPA.
+Further details on incident reporting requirements can be found at www.ntepa.nt.gov.au/waste-pollution/hotline.

-DP must report environmental incidents in accordance with the Ports Management Act and the Ports Management Regulations (Part 5).
+DP must also report environmental incidents in accordance with the Ports Management Act and the Ports Management Regulations (Part 5) to the Regional Harbourmaster.